dallaaaas/WebsiteProjects/README.md

-This reposity is a compilation of my website projects to practise myself in web development.
+This repository is a compilation of my website projects to practise myself in web development.